JaimeHyland/farming-futures/README.md

 The design process began by creating a low-resolution wireframe using [Balsamiq](https://balsamiq.com/).
 Since the programming paradigm (see below) was mobile first, and since the website's main features were on the homepage, a single wireframe was made for each of the sections of the main page based on a no-name mobile phone screen.
 All deviations from the original design and changes made in response to different viewport resolutions were based on learning experiences during work on the project.

-The original wireframe design (with the accompanying rough notes) can be found [here](documentation/Robotics-Agriculture-Wireframe.pdf)(in pdf format).
+The original wireframe design (with the accompanying rough notes) can be found [here](documentation/Robotics-Agriculture-Wireframe.pdf) (in pdf format).

 <!-- TOC --><a name="sequence-of-coding-steps"></a>
 ### Sequence of coding steps
-The code was written on a section-by-section according to "mobile-first" principle, only building screen-query-based responsiveness into the product once the broad lines of the app were built and tested on the Galaxy-S8 emulator provided by Google.
+The code was written on a section-by-section basis according to "mobile-first" principle, only building screen-query-based responsiveness into the product once the broad lines of the app were built and tested on the Galaxy-S8 emulator provided by Google.
 If I were to do the job again, I might well change my approach.
-I provide more details in the [Lessons learnt](Lessons-learnt) section below.
+I provide more details in the [Lessons learnt](#lessons-learnt) section below.

 <!-- TOC --><a name="commits"></a>
 ### Commits